SebastianHalbig/lecture-quantum-computing/README.md

 # What (not) to expect

 Here, you get the most recent version of the notes.
-This may include some sketched and incomplete section and parts that are under development.
+This may include some sketched and incomplete sections and parts that are under development.
 Proceed with caution.

 # Compilation Instructions